txwizard/JSON_Jam/README.md

 this solution, all of which arose in the course of routine software development activities.

+A side topic arose during development, which is that there appears to be no way to coerce the Git clone engine into downloading a text file without replacing its Unix line breaks with Windows line breaks.
+This gave rise to another one of my state-machine-drive string parsing exercises, which I incorporated into version 1.4 of this assembly.

 Archive <https://github.com/txwizard/JSON_Jam/blob/master/Binaries.zip> contains
 the biaries.
 When extracted into the project root directory, it deposits them in the locations where they would exist if you built the project, which is the